The fundamental groups of presymplectic Hamiltonian G-manifolds: The fundamental groups of the quotients and the proof of Theorem

-In this section, we prove Theorem~\ref{C}.
+In this section, we prove Theorem~\ref{C} on the fundamental groups of the quotients $M/G$ and the presymplectic quotients $M_a$s'.
 The method is similar to that of the proof of the theorem when $\ker(\omega) = 0$, i.e., the symplectic case (\cite{L}).
 For the current presymplectic case, we need to take a deeper look at the structure of connected compact Lie groups and their Lie algebras.
 We use mainly two operations: removing strata from stratified spaces, and doing local deformation retractions using Theorem~\ref{retract} and Corollary~\ref{corretract}.
 For the removing process to work, we need to prove that the links of the removed strata are connected and simply connected.
+For the local deformation retractions, we need the local properness of the moment map.

-A {\bf stratified space} $X$ is a Hausdorff and paracompact topological space defined recursively as follows: $X$ can be decomposed into a disjoint union of (locally finite) connected pieces, called strata, which are manifolds, such that given any point $x$ in a (connected) stratum $S$, there exist an open neighborhood $U$ of $x$, an open ball $B$ around $x$ in $S$, a compact stratified space $L$, called the {\bf link of x}, and a homeomorphism $B\times \overset{\circ}{C}L\rightarrow U$ that preserves the decompositions.
-Here, $\overset{\circ}{C}L$ is a cone over the link $L$, i.e., $\big(L\times [0, \infty)\big)/L\times \{0\}$.
-We also call the link of $x$ the {\bf link of S}.
+A {\bf stratified space} $X$ is a Hausdorff and paracompact topological space defined recursively as follows: $X$ can be decomposed into a disjoint union of (locally finite) connected pieces, called strata, which are manifolds, such that given any point $x$ in a (connected) stratum $S$, there exist an open neighborhood $U$ of $x$, an open ball $B$ around $x$ in $S$, a compact stratified space $L$, called the {\bf link of x}, and a homeomorphism